-This award is a small-scale grant to help composers get their new work to the next stage.
-It can be used for making one-off purchases of materials, studio time, software or courses.
+This Awards provided small-scale grants to help composers get their new work to the next stage, for making one-off purchases of materials, studio time, software or courses.

-This annual award is given to a UK-based composer for an outstanding new work created through one of our artist development programmes.
+This annual Award was given to a UK-based composer for an outstanding new work created through one of our artist development programmes.

-The British Music Collection is an exciting and diverse online space for UK-based composers create profiles representing themselves and their works.
-Join a constantly expanding archive of the most important names in UK composition, and take advantage of the unique opportunities a profile provides.
+The British Music Collection is an exciting and diverse online space for UK-based composers to create profiles which represent themselves and their works.
+Join a constantly expanding archive of the most important names in UK composition, and take advantage of the unique opportunities provided.

-The Sampler is the leading hub for the UK new music scene, bringing together extraordinary new music activity from DIY nights, to livestreamed festivals, to workshops, sound installations and editorial.
-You can list your new music events to reach dedicated audiences, and check out curious editorial, reviews, and playlists.
+The Sampler is the leading hub for the UK new music scene, bringing together extraordinary activity from DIY nights and live-streamed festivals, to workshops and sound installations.
+You can list your events to reach dedicated audiences, and check out opportunities, editorial, reviews, and playlists.

 Music Patron can give composers the freedom to create new music and connects patrons with them to truly support their art.
 Our goal is to connect thousands of patrons with the most exciting composers and to channel unrestricted and significant funding to hundreds of individuals across the UK.